 How much are car taxes?

 Everyone who has a vehicle has to pay taxes on it.
 Yes, Germany loves its taxes.
-But they do it for a good because you harm the environment with the pollution so the money while goes into vehicle taxes is used with the purpose.
+But there is a good reason for car taxes: we harm the environment with pollution.

 The lower the pollutant your car is, the lower the vehicle tax.
-For diesel cars, therefore, a higher and for electric cars, almost no car tax applies.
+Costs will be higher for diesel cars, and for electric vehicles, almost no car tax applies.

-Ultimately, you pay 2 EUR per 100 cm³ of cylinder capacity and 2 EUR per g/km of CO2 your car produces (110 g/km are free – you pay only if your car produces more than 110 g/km).
+Ultimately, you pay 2 EUR per 100 cm³ of cylinder capacity and 2 EUR per g/km of CO2 that your car produces (110 g/km are free – a driver pays only if a car produces more than 110 g/km).
 You can calculate it here.

-For example, car tax for the VW Golf V can be between 100 and 300 EUR per year, depending on the first registration, engine type and engine capacity as well as the car insurance.
+For example, car taxes for the VW Golf V can be between 100 EUR and 300 EUR per year, depending on the first registration, engine type, and capacity as well as the car insurance.